microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 2. Navigate to Azure DevOps after signing in
 3. Click on **New Organization**
      1. Confirm and Enter an **organization** name
-         *  The organization name is a DNS name therefor it must be globally unique.
+         *  The organization name is a DNS name therefore it must be globally unique.
      2. Choose a **Location**
 4. After creation, navigate to your organization **https://dev.azure.com/{yourorganization}**